kruthirajeshwar/Blind75/README.md

 # Blind75
-Solutions for Blind 75 on Leetcode in Python
+Solutions for Blind 75 on Leetcode in Python - Topic Wise